xPolar/KBBQ/README.md

 If you want to run the development version run `npm run dev`.

-The only difference between the production and development version is that the development version won't log statuses into our desired console webhook.
+The only difference between the production and development version is that the development version won't log statuses into our desired console webhook and only listens to users within the admin configuration option.

 ### Licensing